ghacks Technology News

 We have covered the online service Rasterbator in the past that converted an image into a rasterized wall poster.
 Block Posters is a similar service with the difference that the images are not rasterized which makes the results even more impressive.

 A large wall poster is created in three steps.
-An image is uploaded to the website from the user’s computer in the first one.
+An image is uploaded to the website from the user's computer in the first one.
 Step 2 is the actual creation process.
-The user picks the size in Din A4 sheets that he wants the poster to be.
+The user picks the size in Din A4 sheets that he wants the poster to be in.
 Images with larger resolutions work better than smaller ones obviously.
 The default setting is a width of 4 pages which can be changed to another figure between 1 which would be the original size of the image to 10.
 Choosing a width of ten would make the wall poster 7 feet wide and 5.6 feet high.
 The default width of 4 would still create a 2.8 feet wide and 2.2 feet high wall poster.

-Once the width has been selected the user can change the view from portrait to landscape and the format from A4 to US Letter if he likes.
+Once the width has been selected the user can change the view from portrait to landscape, and the format from A4 to US Letter if he likes.
 A click on continue will create the wall poster on the server and provide a download in PDF format.

 The PDF can be printed on a normal printer afterwards and it is only a matter of finding the right place and attaching the poster to that place afterwards.